Roof Punctures: Causes and Preventive Measures

 Admin • March 8, 2019

-A close-up of a roof with a hole in it.
+A roof with a hole in it and shingles missing.

 A roof puncture is an emergency roof issue since holes expose the roof to leaks, and leaks can cause damage to your home's contents.
 Know what can cause punctures on the roof and how to prevent the punctures.